 What to expect if you are selected?

 You will be responsible for picking up the garden from the Arboretum on Tuesday, May 13 or Wednesday, May 14, 2025 and should be planted within a couple of weeks.
-Your rain garden will need extra weeding and watering in the beginning, but maintenance will taper off as plants grow in.
-For example, a healthy and grown-in rain garden requires weeding just a few times each year, minimal spring cleaning, and watering just during periods of drought.
+Your garden will need extra weeding and watering in the beginning, but maintenance will taper off as plants grow in.
+For example, a healthy and grown-in garden requires weeding just a few times each year, minimal spring cleaning, and watering just during periods of drought.

 In order to best understand what works, FOA asks that you contribute to our shared learning through a final report or interview (written or in-person, based on your preference).